How to Tackle Projects that Seem Overwhelmingposted by Andrea | 01/8/2016

 Gearing up for a garage sale

-Selling items on Craigslist, Ebay, or Facebook
+Selling several items on Craigslist, Ebay, or Facebook

-Planning an upcoming party or event
+Hosting an upcoming holiday party or event

 Freezer cooking and/or canning